Network performance

-It is difficult to provide highly reliable benchmarks for Filecoin network performance today due to the network being extremely early stage and therefore, somewhat volatile, and because Filecoin is a distributed system.
-However, as you begin interacting with Filecoin, you can use these heuristics to understand general Filecoin network performance and how it fits with your use case.
+It is highly non-trivial to provide highly reliable benchmarks for Filecoin network performance.
+However, as you begin interacting with Filecoin, you can use these heuristics to understand general Filecoin network performance and how it fits your use case.

 # Financial transfers

 A message that requires transferring FIL is often extremely fast, and will take on average ~1 blocktime (or around 30 seconds) to be reflected on-chain.
 We consider 120 blocks (1 hour) a conservative number of confirmations for high-value transfers.